 Certain statements in this report may be "forward-looking" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Words such as "expects," "plans," and similar expressions are used to identify these forward-looking statements.
 Examples of forward-looking statements include statements relating to our future plans, and any other statement that does not directly relate to any historical or current fact.
 Forward-looking statements are based on our current expectations and assumptions, which may not prove to be accurate.
-These statements are not guarantees and are subject to risks, uncertainties and changes in circumstances that are difficult to predict, including but not limited to, our ability to constructively work with our suppliers to achieve compliance with our Policy and Purchase Order Terms, our ability to obtain complete and accurate information from our suppliers, our ability to provide training to in-scope suppliers, our ability to engage with in-scope suppliers to implement responsible sourcing, our ability to improve the efficiency and effectiveness of our due diligence measures, our ability to identify and constructively engage with SORs in our supply chain, changes in our supply chain, changes to the parts or materials used by or supplied to us, changes in SORs, changes in country of origin information of the necessary Conflict Minerals received from our suppliers, and changes in the Rule and other political and regulatory developments relating to the sourcing of Conflict Minerals, whether in the Covered Countries or elsewhere.
-Actual outcomes and results may differ materially from these forward-looking statements.
-As a result, these statements speak only as of the date they are made, and we undertake no obligation to update or revise any forward-looking statement, except as required by federal securities laws.
+These statements are not guarantees and are subject to risks, uncertainties, and changes in circumstances that are difficult to predict, including but not limited to, our ability to constructively work with our suppliers to achieve compliance with our Policy and Purchase Order Terms, our ability to improve the efficiency and effectiveness of our due diligence measures, our ability to obtain complete and accurate information from our suppliers, our ability to provide training to in-scope suppliers, our ability to identify and constructively engage with the suppliers and SORs in our supply chain to encourage such SORs to become conformant with the RMAP and to provide country of origin data with respect to necessary Conflict Minerals, our ability to continue to support RMI through our membership, changes in our suppliers, and changes in the Rule and other political and regulatory developments relating to the sourcing of Conflict Minerals received from our suppliers, and changes in the Rule and other political and regulatory developments relating to the sourcing of Conflict Minerals, our ability to addite and regulatory developments relating to the sourcing of Conflict Minerals received from our suppliers, and changes in the Rule and other political and regulatory developments relating to the sourcing of Conflict Minerals, whether in the Covered Countries or elsewhere.
+Actual outcomes and results may differ materially from these forward-looking statement, except as required by feder